shrinerb/shrine/README.md

 Note that there should always be a random component in the location, so that the ORM dirty tracking is detected properly.
-Inside `#generate_location` you can also access the extracted metadata through `context[:metadata]`.
+Inside `#generate_location` you can also access the extracted metadata through the `:metadata` option.

 ## Direct uploads